adayoung/ada-bot/discord/bot_reactions/README.md

 }
 ```

-Oh, there's a special wildcard trigger `*` for which reactions are ignored.
+Oh, there's a special wildcard trigger `*` for which reactions are ignored on channels (they still work on direct messages).
 Those are intended for things that like to log and process all incoming messages (e.g. - logger.go).

 Have a look at the other reactions for more complex examples!